jensmjahle/mushroom-identification-backend/README.md

 ```

 ## Security
+Read the [WIKI](https://github.com/jensmjahle/mushroom-identification-backend/wiki) for more information on security.
 - JWT authentication and bcrypt password hashing
 - HTTPS recommended for production
 - CORS configured for frontend